Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 var tenantBlogs = db.Blogs.First();
 ```

-`IgnoreQueryFilters` can be used to bypass the filter for LINQ queries:
+`IgnoreQueryFilters` can be used to bypass the filter for LINQ queries.

 ```cs
 // TenantBlogs will contain all blogs, regardless of tenant.